1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 Background: I went to Berklee College of Music as a conducting and arranging major.
 I switched my major to music business mid-way when I discovered how lawyers and accountants make the major decisions about the music I heard.
 I wanted to change that from a performer perspective.

 I projected what I might be able to do after 20 years in record industry promotions and felt the skills of record industry promotions do not translate into other industries.
-I then decided I wanted to develop a traditional business career and set out to accomplish a series of goals:
+I decided to develop a traditional business career and set out to accomplish a series of goals:

 - Learn the technical skills of marketing from other industries;